Peldom/papers_for_protein_design_using_DL/CONTRIBUTING.md

 ## Format of paper items

+1. The use of language is not restricted, English is preferred if possible
-Citation formats aren't restricted, MLA, APA, GB/T, ... , Chicago, et al.
+2. Citation formats aren't restricted, MLA, APA, GB/T, ... , Chicago, et al.

 Paper items are written in **Markdown** and ranked by release date in ascending:
 >\*\***Title of paper**\*\*(bold)